 Anglers love North Carolina’s coastal waters, and for good reason – whether you’re fishing inshore or offshore, you’ll find a wide variety of fish ready to bite.
 If you want some of the best of inshore action, then head to the Crystal Coast.
-From the Cape Lookout National Seashore down to Emerald Isle, there’s hardly a spot where you can’t catch a fish, if you know where to look.
+From Cape Lookout National Seashore down to Emerald Isle, there are always spots to catch a fish if you know where to look.

-Leave knowing where to find the fish to the experts.
-A number of guides and fishing outfitters know the best place and may even share their favorite fishing holes and those secret local spots with you on a trip.
+A number of guides and fishing outfitters know the best locations, and they might even share their favorite fishing holes and secret local spots with you on a trip.

 Red drum – or redfish, as you’ll hear the locals call them – don’t follow the seasonal trends of other fish; instead, they’re available year-round in the temperate, shallow waters of the Crystal Coast.
 Fishing for red drum will take you into the winding marsh creeks, where they like to school to breed and spawn.
 They’re fun to catch, and when you find a school, you can pull one in on just about every cast.
 Averaging between 4 and 8 pounds, redfish put up a fun fight, but if you catch one of the so called “bull reds,” the biggest fish in the school, they can tip the scales at a whopping 60 pounds and leave you tired after a long and adrenaline-pumping fight.

 Many anglers will find fishing for red drum very similar to fishing on inland rivers and lakes.
 They love to chase top water baits and most freshwater bass tackle, so bring your best lures and plenty of sunscreen, because as the weather gets hotter, so do the red fish.